kazemmit/Steganography/README.md

-4. If you want to call CreateStego in your project, just google it to find how you can call a java class [or jar file] in your project [any language].
+However, If you want to call CreateStego in your project, just google it to find how you can call a java class [or jar file] in your project [any language].

-**Copy right**:
+***Copy right:***

  This project was created by Kazem Qazanfari as a part of his research in the field of computer science [Steganography].You are free to use or edit this code for your research.
 If you use this project or some parts of it, please kindly cite the following papers: